FAQs

 • What is NC Medicaid Direct?

 NC Medicaid Direct is North Carolina’s health care program for Medicaid beneficiaries who are not enrolled in health plans.
-It includes care management by Community Care or North Carolina (CCNC), the primary care case management entity (PCCMe) for physical health services.
-Six Local Management Entity-Managed Care Organizations (LME-MCOs) coordinate services for mental health disorder, substance use disorder, intellectual/developmental (I/DD) or traumatic brain injury (TBI).
+It includes care management by Community Care or North Carolina (CCNC), for physical health services.
+Four Local Management Entity-Managed Care Organizations (LME-MCOs) coordinate services for mental health disorder, substance use disorder, intellectual/developmental (I/DD) or traumatic brain injury (TBI).
 Some people are enrolled in NC Medicaid Direct because it provides services that meet specific needs.

 These populations include: